lyndon025/playtested/src/content/article/2023-09-27-a-narrative-driven-game-that-feels-like-an-interactive-3d-visual-novel--impressions---the.md

 ---
-title: "A narrative-driven game that feels like an interactive 3D visual novel | Impressions - The Wreck"
+author: lyndonguitar
+category: Review
-description: "Immediately upon starting The Wreck, I can already sense the vibe that it's going to be a fantastic narrative-driven slice-of-life experience, the gameplay is not its strong point, and is just simple occasional taps to the screen whenever there is a prompt for dialogue or interactions."
+description: Immediately upon starting The Wreck, I can already sense the vibe that it's going to be a fantastic narrative-driven slice-of-life experience, the gameplay is not its strong point, and is just simple occasional taps to the screen whenever there is a prompt for dialogue or interactions.
+featured: false
 pubDate: 2023-09-27
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "the-wreck"]
+tags:
-featured: false
+- taptap
+- the-wreck
-thumb: ""
+thumb: ''
+title: A narrative-driven game that feels like an interactive 3D visual novel | Impressions
+  - The Wreck
 ---

 Immediately upon starting The Wreck, I can already sense the vibe that it's going to be a fantastic narrative-driven slice-of-life experience, the gameplay is not its strong point, and is just simple occasional taps to the screen whenever there is a prompt for dialogue or interactions.